-Credits: No credits are counted towards graduation for those who have completed Vv156
+Credits: No credits are counted towards graduation for those who have completed Vv116 or Vv156

-Prerequisites: having passed math placement test
+Prerequisites: admitted through national exam or passed placement test

 Background and Goals: The sequence Honors Mathematics Vv186-285-286 is an introduction to calculus at the honors level.
 It differs from the Honors Calculus sequence in that new concepts are often introduced in an abstract context, so that they can be applied in more general settings later.
 Most theorems are proven and new ideas are shown to evolve from previously established theory.
 Initially, there are fewer applications, as the emphasis is on first establishing a solid mathematical background before proceeding to the analysis of complex models.
 The present course covers the calculus of functions of a single real variable.